About Us

 Sandye Adams, Director.
 Sandye has been involved in teaching and learning science for decades.
 And she is excited to provide learning opportunities at the orchard for everyone.
 She loves going hiking, camping, and fishing.
 Sandye is enthusiastic about gardening, cooking, and sustainable agriculture.
 She also loves knitting and reading books in the summer sun.

-Bob Summerfield, President.
+Bob Summerfield, Treasurer.
 Bob has spent a lifetime living and working in the outdoors.
 With a BS in Forestry and an MS in Wildlife Management, his career in natural resource management and wildland fire has spanned more than five decades.
 Bob does the tree care in the orchard, including planting, pruning, and pest management, and enjoys teaching others to care for the environment.
 His carpentry skills are also top notch and prove to be invaluable for building orchard infrastructure.

-Jason Summerfield, Director.
+Jason Summerfield, President.
 Jason (Bob and Jeanne’s oldest son) grew up visiting and helping his grandparents at the orchard.
 He has a strong connection to the property and the history that it represents.
 He is the definition of “Jack of all Trades” and enjoys many of the challenges of implementing and maintaining the orchard infrastructure.
 Much of the time he is the silent labor that is working in the background keeping the property operational.
 Jason often reflects on how his grandparents and great grandparents would view his work, and he strives to make them proud while continuing their legacy.

-Jeanne Summerfield, Director.
+Jeanne Summerfield, Vice-president.
 Having grown up on the orchard property, Jeanne is our resident historian.
 Her stories about life in Alberton and the many characters who have come and gone over the years are captivating.
 She is also a plant lover who enjoys spending hours sequestered in the greenhouse or tending her outdoor flowerbeds.
 With a background in wedding planning, Jeanne is an immense help with preparing for and conducting community events in the orchard.

 Jordan Summerfield, DirectorJordan has a BS in Business Administration-Management.
 He is currently a manager for the Boeing Co. at their Helena fabrication facility.
 In his spare time, he is owner/operator of Meadowlark Excavation Services, LLC.
 His skills in mechanics and heavy equipment operation are invaluable to the orchard.
 Jordan is Bob and Jeanne's youngest son.
 He spent many memorable days at the orchard property growing up.
 He's currently building a home high on the mountainside above the orchard where he will live with his wife, two young daughters, and two Siberian huskies.